|

 Knee Pads

-These are one of the Best set of knee pads we have found, they have Velcro, stop circulation restrictions as well as an extra pad to protect the knees whilst kicking out the carpet.
+We consider these knee pads to be the Best set of knee pads we have found, they are made by CRAIN & have Velcro straps that are wide to stop circulation restrictions, as well as an extra pad to protect the knees whilst kicking out the carpet.

 |